 The opening sequence of first-time director Madhu C Narayanan’s Kumbalangi Nights is set in a boys’ hostel.
-You see a group of teenagers playing football and later making plans to roam Kochi.
-One of them suggests a plan to visit Franky’s home in the outskirts, followed by a trip to the famous Lulu Mall in the city.
+You see a group of teenagers playing football and later making plans to roam around Kochi city.
+One of them suggests a plan to visit Franky’s (Mathew Thomas) home in the outskirts, followed by a trip to the famous Lulu Mall in the city.
 An exciting proposition otherwise is overruled outright by Franky.
-“Everyone at hikome is suffering from Chicken Pox”, he cites and stares at the ceiling.
+“Everyone at home is suffering from Chicken Pox”, he cites and stares at the ceiling.
 His friends do not mind this revelation as much as he himself does.
 Franky wishes to take his friends home one day.
-But it isn’t a normal home…
+But it isn’t a normal home.

 Kumbalangi Nights, through its operative opening credits, takes a quick tour into this highly dysfunctional house.
 Syam Pushkaran’s screenplay is not one that believes in putting all of its dysfunctionality right at the outset.
 It unfolds, layer by layer, without letting the complexities hit you like a thunderbolt.

 At home, Franky lives with his elder brothers Saji (Soubin Shahir), Bobby (Shane Nigam) and Boney (Sreenath Bhasi).
-Saji and Bobby are idlers but of different ilk.
-They exist in the broken household, constantly bickering and quarrelling with each other.
-The saner one at home is the mute Boney who commands power within the house despite his inability to speak.
+Saji and Bobby are idlers in their own unique ways.
+They exist in the broken household, constantly bickering and quarreling with each other.
+The saner one at home is Boney who commands power within the house despite his inability to speak.
 He, for a fact, knows how to protect the youngest sibling who is in his formative years.
 It is at this juncture that you see Bobby fall in love with a Hindu home stay organizer, Babymol (Anna Ben).
 Hell does not break loose until the film introduces us to Shammi (Fahadh Faasil).

 Shyam Pushkaran’s screenplay – in ideal terms – is one about the members of a disoriented family that helps each other come-of-age.
 The brothers do not have a concrete reason to live in a family setup.
-They still do and they themselves do not realize why.
+They still do and they do not realize why.
 “This is the worst family in the Panchayat”, declares Franky.
-But, at least, he agrees that it is a family.
-There is also a deeply affecting stretch where the men meet their mother, who is now an evangelist.
+Thoughtfully enough, he acknowledges that theirs is a family, however disjointed it is.
+There is also a deeply affecting stretch where the men meet their mother who is now an evangelist.
 Later as the numbing mid-point twist causes a major blow in Saji’s life, we witness the film slowly revealing its secrets.

 Out of the key players, it is Bobby who owns the highest stake in the plot with the contentious love story pinned around him.
 A laggard in every sense, Bobby is immediately drawn into the vibrant Baby as if a little affection was all he desired in life.
 As their love story develops beautifully across clandestine meetings in what looks like a secluded island, Bobby gently transforms in her comforting company.
 For a fact, we know that it is his story.
 Not hers.
 Baby becomes the emotional anchor that he subliminally needed.
 And Saji?
 In a heartbreaking scene, he pours his heart out to his therapist.
 For once, he realizes that there could be someone to whom he could share the cloud of sorrow that he bred within.
 He weeps and we get no option but to empathize.

-Shammi’s characterization is also quite detailed.
-In what is a little surprising for a star-actor like Fahadh Faasil to essay, Shammi is essentially a need that perhaps every patriarchal society cultivate.
-As they say, a household ought to have a grihanathan (Man of the House) because a family run by women stands orphaned in every sense of the word.
+Shammi’s characterization is also remarkably detailed.
+Shammi is essentially a need that perhaps every patriarchal society cultivates.
+As they say, a household ought to have a grihanathan (man of the house) because a family run by women stands orphaned in every sense of the word.
 So, there he is – Simy’s newly married husband.
-Interestingly enough, we are not told anything about his backgrounds.
+Interestingly, we are not told anything about his background.
 Shammi just happens to be there – an intimidating, imposing figure who is quietly empowered by his toxic masculinity which is also socially acceptable.
-In a mildly chilling scene, Shammi insists his mother-in-law to be seated next to him as they dine.
+In a mildly chilling scene, Shammi insists his mother-in-law be seated next to him as they dine.
 He also summons his timid wife and her sister to join them on the table.
 It only takes him seconds to shift positions to what could be considered the family head’s chair with a framed picture of his deceased father-in-law peeping from behind.
-The moment is telling and how!
+The moment is telling and how.

 Performances as uniformly rhythmic.
-Soubin Shahir is out of this world as Saji, along with whom we laugh, smile and shed heaps of tears.
-Fahadh Faasil is perfection personified in a part that is amusing as well as threatening, making it one that is extremely difficult to nail.
+Soubin Shahir is out of this world as Saji, along with whom we laugh, smile, and shed heaps of tears.
+Fahadh is perfection personified in a part that is amusing as well as threatening, making it one that is extremely difficult to nail.
 Shane Nigam puts good use of his winsome screen presence and chips in a convincing act.
-Newcomer Anna Ben is a complete natural and a terrific find.
+Newcomer Anna Ben is a complete natural and is a terrific find.
 You also get to see Dileesh Pothan in a laugh-out-loud one-minute cameo.
 On the flip side, I felt that the portions involving Boney (Sreenath Bhasi) were a little too urban to match the film’s semi-rural demeanour.
-It could either be the actor’s natural air or with respect to his romantic liaison but Boney – in parts – contrasts from story’s remaining inhabitants.
-Nevertheless, even Boney’s chapter works like magic here and there.
+It could either be the actor’s natural air or the aftereffect of his love affair but Boney – in parts – contrasts from the story’s remaining inhabitants.
+Nevertheless, even Boney’s chapter works wonders here and there.
 Picture the scene where he plays the mouth organ and his friends exclaim, “This is the first time that we hear Boney making any kind of sound.”

 Keeping all modesty aside, Kumbalangi Nights is one of the greatest Indian films to be made in modern times.
-Brave, layered and laced with fantastic performances, this one is a fine genre piece but knows how to appetize and ultimately serve a sumptuous spread to those craving a magnetic cinematic sojourn.
+Brave, layered, and laced with fantastic performances, this one is a fine genre piece which knows how to appetize and ultimately serve a sumptuous spread to those craving a magnetic cinematic sojourn.